Stable nickel production in Type Ia supernovae: A smoking gun for the progenitor mass?: Stable Ni production in vs. sub- models

 The models of \cite{Fink/etal:2014} enable us to study the impact of variations in the central density of the progenitor WD for model N100def (dashed line in Fig.~\ref{fig:mni58}).
 A lower central density of $\rho_\mathrm{c} = 1.0 \times 10^9$\,\gcc\ results in a $\sim 50$\%\ lower \nife\ yield owing to the lower electron-capture rate during the initial deflagration.
 However, increasing $\rho_\mathrm{c}$ to $5.5 \times 10^9$\,\gcc\ results in a similar \nife\ yield as in the base model with $\rho_\mathrm{c} = 2.9 \times 10^9$\,\gcc, but the yield of heavier stable Ni isotopes more than doubles (see Table~\ref{tab:all}).

-For completeness we show the widely-used 1D deflagration model W7 of \cite{W7} as updated by \cite{Mori/etal:2018}.
+For completeness we show the widely used 1D deflagration model W7 of \cite{W7} as computed by \cite{Mori/etal:2018} with updated electron-capture rates.
 In this model, the deflagration front is artificially accelerated from 8 to 30\%\ of the local sound speed.
 The initial propagation of the deflagration flame results in a similar electron-capture rate compared to the most energetic 3D deflagration models of \cite{Fink/etal:2014}, with a \nife\ yield of $\sim 0.07$\,\msun.
-However the gradual acceleration of the flame results in a more complete burn of the outer layers, resulting in a larger \nifs\ yield compared to standard deflagration models.
+However the gradual acceleration of the flame results in a more complete burn of the outer layers and a larger \nifs\ yield compared to standard deflagration models. \cite{Leung/Nomoto:2018} find similar \nifs\ and stable Ni yields but they also consider W7 models at sub-solar metallicities (0.1 and 0.5\,Z$_\odot$).
+Interestingly, the impact on the stable Ni yield is negligible ($\lesssim 4$\%; see Table~\ref{tab:all}).

 \paragraph{\textbf{Delayed detonations:}}